fossology/Minerva-Dataset-Generation/Split-DB-Foss-Licenses/README.md

 <img src="static\images\slidingwindow.PNG" alt="sliding-window" width="700"/>

-The CLI command to do initial split is:

-*Make sure to add directory path that need to be splitted.*
+*Add directory path that need to be splitted otherwise it will be splitting on default directory that has been provided.*

 ```
  python ./Script-Initial-Split/initial_split.py